Psicoterapia e Scienze Umane

 2003: Tito Perlini (Venice), Maurizio Balsamo (Rome), Omar Ndoye (Dakar), Werner Bohleber (Frankfurt a.M.), Jacques Hochmann (Lion), Theodore Jacobs (New York), Giampaolo Lai (Milan)

-May 31, 2003: 40th Anniversary of Psicoterapia e Scienze Umane in Bologna: "The reasons of our history.
+May 31, 2003: 40th Anniversary of Psicoterapia e Scienze Umane in Bologna: "The reasons for our history.
 1962-2003: Forty years of psychoanalysis and related fields": One-day seminar with Pier Francesco Galli, Giancarlo Rigon, Pietro Pascarelli, Ulrich Wienand, Eustachio Loperfido, Dante Comelli, Alberto Merini, Marianna Bolko, and Giorgio Meneguz

 2004: Stavros Mentzos (Frankfurt a.M.), Jacques André (Paris), Mario Lavagetto (Parma), Alberto Llasa (Bilbao), Morris N. Eagle (New York), Francesco Napolitano (Caserta), Bernard Golse (Paris)